Stephanowicz/moOde-audioplayer-addons/README.md

 11. Fix for playback context-menue out of scope for large menues

 12. Pre-listen audio-file without changing playlist and continue playback at current song-position

+13. Bookmark current songposition for resuming playback later (e.g for long files like audiobooks)

 ## requirements & installation
 - Tested with moOde audioplayer v9.x
 should also work with v8.x (will NOT work with v7.x)